Skip to content

 • Break complex matching tasks into smaller steps

-• Use appropriate batch sizes for large datasets
+• Use appropriate batch sizes for large sources

 • Create clear, descriptive names for your steps